Long Island Cheese Pumpkin

 (Photo courtesy of NetPS Plant Finder)

 A lovely heirloom selection that is both decorative and delicious; producing large, flattened tan pumpkins with deep ribbing, giving way to bright orange flesh; a lovely sweet flavor and texture, excellent for baking, soups, stews and roasting

-Long Island Cheese Pumpkin is an annual vegetable plant that is typically grown for its edible qualities.
+Long Island Cheese Pumpkin is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large tan round fruit with orange flesh which are typically harvested when mature.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways:

 Planting & Growing

 Long Island Cheese Pumpkin will grow to be about 12 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 6 feet.
 When planted in rows, individual plants should be spaced approximately 3 feet apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.

 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This is a selected variety of a species not originally from North America, and it is considered by many to be an heirloom variety.; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.